alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 ## How to get access

-After sponsoring us, we prioritize providing you with immediate access to the private Material for MkDocs Insiders repository.
+After sponsoring us on one of our [sponsoring tiers] starting at $15/monthly, we prioritize providing you with immediate access to the private Material for MkDocs Insiders repository.
 Depending on the type of account you've used to become a sponsor, we might need more information from you before we can grant access.

+[sponsoring tiers]: sponsoring-tiers.md

 ### Individuals